Canardoux/flutter_sound/README.md

 ## TODO

-- [ ] Record and playback raw PCM both on Android and iOS
+- [X] Record raw PCM both on Android and iOS
 - [ ] Record OPUS on Android
 - [ ] Record MP3 both on Android and iOS
-- [ ] Record raw PCM to a Dart Stream instead of a file
+- [X] Record raw PCM to a Dart Stream instead of a file
 - [ ] Playback raw PCM from a Dart Stream instead of a file
 - [ ] Streaming records to Speech to Text
 - [ ] More support for the Apple Watch